Upgrading a Winget Application to the Private Repository

 As of May 2025, Pckgr is transitioning away from the Winget Repository for application hosting, granting all users access to applications hosted in our Premium Private Repository.

-If you joined Pckgr prior to May 2025, you can upgrade your applications from the Winget version to the Private Repository version.
+If you joined Pckgr prior to May 2025, you can upgrade your applications from the Winget version to the Private Repository version, as Pckgr has transitioned to a fully Private Repository library.
+Pckgr will cease support for Winget-hosted related issues as of 2026, so upgrading to the Private Repository versions of all applications is best practice.

 This guide explains how to upgrade applications to Pckgr’s Private Repository.
 You can upgrade both deployed applications and those awaiting deployment, but the behavior differs depending on the application’s status.